A Woman with Purpose: Jung Kwak

 - During the pandemic, people, as always, turned to music for solace.
 Why is music so comforting?

-- Some people still judge the harp as an otherworldly, traditionally, quite feminine and almost heavenly instrument.
+- Some people still judge the harp as an otherworldly, traditional, quite feminine, and almost heavenly instrument.
 What is your objection?

-The harp is portrayed as an instrument for women, however over 70% of the great masters of 19th and 20th Century were men.
+The harp is portrayed as an instrument for women, however, over 70% of the great masters of the 19th and 20th Centuries were men.
 Mr. Kyo Sook Lee who was the very first harpist in Korea was a man too.
 For sure, it is a heavenly instrument.
-But a harp can be dynamic and powerful instrument as well.
+But a harp can be a dynamic and powerful instrument as well.
 It has so many possibilities that people don’t realize beyond the heavenly look and the calm sound.

 - Can you tell us something about the idea behind the Harpyday Ensemble, that you founded in 2002?